 Applications are currently being accepted and the schedule will be posted once renewed funding has been approved.

 A clinical investigator, typically, is a licensed physician (MD, DO) responsible for the planning and execution of a clinical study.
 The investigator is also expected to conduct ethical research, protect the rights of human participants, and contribute knowledge to their area of specialty–– new medical therapies or alternative treatments.

 No previous experience as an investigator is needed to qualify.

 As a physician (MD, DO) or mid-level practitioner (PharmD, NP, PA) with the credentials and license to practice medicine.
 Good Clinical Practice (GCP) Physician Investigator (PI) training required by the FDA to get started can be accessed at no cost via the following link: Good Clinical Practice (GCP) training National Institutes of Health (NIH)

 Although designed primarily to serve independently owned outpatient clinics this program can also support many other types of outpatient clinics per your request including:

-Academic degrees can also be obtained in clinical research and/or medicine development (MS, PhD).
-Finally, the following professional associations also offer training, resources, and networking avenues to serve the needs of research professionals at multiple stages of their career:
+You can obtain an academic degree and certification in clinical research/ medicine development (MS, PhD).
+There are also several professional associations that offer training, resources, and networking avenues to serve the needs of research professionals at multiple stages of their career: